-Greek oregano is a perennial herb and it is hardy in zones 5-11+.
+Greek oregano is a perennial herb that is hardy in zones 5-11+.
 It grows best in full sun.
-Prefers moist, well draining soil with a pH of 6.8.
-Greek oregano is drought resistant but try to keep it watered at least once a week.
+Oregano prefers moist, well-draining soil with a pH of 6.8.
+Greek oregano is drought resistant, but try to keep it watered at least once a week.
 For best germination results, grow indoors in sterilized soil with a black earth/peat moss mixture.
-Be sure to surface sow the seeds as the seeds need light to germinate.
-If sowing the seed outdoors apply a thin layer of soil or peat moss to keep the seed from washing or blowing away.
+Be sure to surface sow the seeds as the seeds need light to germinate if sowing the seed outdoors apply a thin layer of soil or peat moss to keep the seed from washing or blowing away.
 Keep the soil moist but never soggy.
-Transplant outside after risk of frost has passed.
+Transplant outside after the risk of frost has passed.

 Cook’s Herb Garden by Jeff Cox, Marie-Pierre Moine.